-Snow interacts with plants in many ways, and it can either harm or them plants depending on the timing, amount, and characteristics of the snow.
+Snow interacts with plants in many ways, and it can either harm or help them depending on the timing, amount, and characteristics of the snow.
 Some of the main processes through which snow affects plants are:

 - Interception (the accumulation and/or shedding of snow by plants)